Kendrick Lamar closes Glastonbury 2022 in a crown of thorns on the Pyramid Stage

 Megan Thee Stallion calls out US Supreme Court at Glastonbury

-ICYMI: A few days after the Supreme Court’s ruling to overturn Roe v.
+In case you missed it – A few days after the Supreme Court’s ruling to overturn Roe v.
 Wade, allowing states to outlaw abortion, Megan Thee Stallion spoke out against the decision while performing at the Glastonbury Festival.

 The 27-year-old rapper called out her home state while onstage during her set on Saturday (25 June) night.